Split Fiction: Sales

 Split Fiction sold over 1 million units within 2 days after release, and surpassed 2 million units sold in a week since release.
 By May 6, 2025, Split Fiction had sold over 4 million copies worldwide.
+It was the 19th best-selling game of 2025 in the US.
+As of April 2026, Split Fiction has sold 7 million copies worldwide.